 Casa Batllo is an early-nineteenth-century structure rebuilt by Antoni Gaudí.
 He spent two years overhauling the facade, main floor, patio, and roof.
 With its undulating design, it is perhaps one of his most visually appealing works.

-It nestles in Barcelona’s Eixample neighborhood and, like everything Gaudí built, is greatly influenced by the Art nouveau style.
+It nestles in Barcelona’s Eixample neighborhood and, like everything Gaudí built, is greatly influenced by the Art Nouveau style.
 At the front side, Gaudí embellishes it with a mosaic created from shattered ceramic tiles recovered from a local glass shop’s garage.
 As you look at the ceiling, it’s comparable to the back of a dragon.
-This is one of the favorite Gaudi structures.

 5. Palau Güell